 When she is 13, the army loses Riley’s brother Mick, a “tunnel rat” in Vietnam, and her life goes off the rails.
 Rescue, in the form of a boy from a nearby reservation, appears, but not for long.
 Hoping to beat the crappy odds and discover the ocean she’s always dreamt of, Riley heads west to San Francisco, and from there to Saigon.
 She encounters, sometimes attempts to rescue, and is as often rescued by an itinerant posse of the dispossessed.
 Taking their pain out mostly on themselves, they line a switch-backed trail that will lead Riley (if she survives them) to something along the lines of redemption.

 Marian Palaia is, among other things, an author.
-Born in Riverside, California, she currently resides in San Francisco and in Missoula, Montana.
-Other places she has called home: Hong Kong, Olympia, Nepal, Saigon, Boulder, and Kensington, Maryland.
-To support her writing habit, Marian has been a teacher, a bartender, a truck driver, “chip girl” in a poker room, and the littlest logger in Lincoln Montana, where she and Ted Kazynski were neighbors, sort of.
+These days, she lives mostly in San Francisco, but sometimes in Missoula, Montana.
+To support her writing habit, Marian has been a teacher, a bartender, a truck driver, “chip girl” in a poker room, and the littlest logger in Lincoln, Montana, where she and Ted Kaczynski were neighbors, sort of.

 This reading group guide for The Given World includes an introduction, discussion questions, ideas for enhancing your book club, and a Q&A with author Marian Palaia.
 The suggested questions are intended to help your reading group find new and interesting angles and topics for your discussion.
 We hope that these ideas will enrich your conversation and increase your enjoyment of the book.
 Introduction In her riveting debut novel, Marian Palaia courageously...
 Read More